grafana/agent/docs/_index.md

 +++
-title = "Grafana Agent Documentation" weight = 1
+title = "Grafana Agent documentation" weight = 1
 +++

 # Grafana Agent

-Grafana Agent is an telemetry collector for sending metrics, logs, and trace data to the opinionated Grafana observability stack.
+Grafana Agent is a telemetry collector for sending metrics, logs, and trace data to the opinionated Grafana observability stack.
 It works best
 with: